Arslan-kiyani/WhodeeniiCoreAPI/README.md

 Whodeenii Project
 Introduction
-Whodeenii is a [brief description of the project].
-This project aims to [state the main purpose or goal of the project].
+Whodeenii is a .Net Project.
+This project aims to Learning and practicing.

 Features
 User Registration: Register new users with necessary details.